warkop/bridge-pattern/README.md

 # bridge-pattern
-this implementation of bridge pattern, reference from <link>refactoring.guru<link>
+this implementation of bridge pattern, reference from <a href="refactoring.guru">refactoring.guru</a>